-We share part- and full-time internship and job openings with SIS students through our Twitter account and e-newsletters.
-Please send opportunities to us at firstname.lastname@example.org.
+We share internship and job openings with SIS students through our weekly email newsletter, social media accounts, and career advising appointments.
+Please send opportunities to email@example.com.

-If you wish to reach a broader audience, please consider using AU CareerWeb, the university's free recruitment tool, to post your opportunity for 15,000 registered AU student and alumni users.
+If you wish to reach a broader audience, consider using Handshake, the university's free recruitment tool, to share open positions with 22,000 registered AU student and alumni users.

-Our colleagues in the central AU Career Center plan the university's Job and Internship Fair each fall and spring to give employers the opportunity to meet talented AU students and alumni seeking full- and part-time jobs and internships.
+Our colleagues in the AU Career Center plan the university's Job & Internship Fair each fall and spring to give employers the opportunity to meet talented AU students and alumni seeking full- and part-time jobs and internships.
 This high-impact event connects representatives from 140 nonprofit organizations, companies, and government agencies with more than 1,200 students and alumni from a variety of disciplines within the university.
-The Job and Internship Fair is open to AU students and alumni and registered employers only.
+The Job & Internship Fair is open to AU students and alumni and registered employers only.

-Dialogues with Diplomats is a monthly event hosted by AU SIS Diplomat in Residence Caroline Croft to connect students with Ambassadors, Foreign Service Officers, and other foreign policy and diplomacy professionals over coffee and career-related conversations.
+Dialogues with Diplomats is a monthly event that connects students with ambassadors, foreign service officers, and other diplomacy professionals over coffee and career-related conversations.

-We invite employers to host an information table in the high-traffic atrium of the SIS building to meet and engage with our students and promote upcoming opportunities to join your team.
+We invite employers to host an information table for an afternoon in the high-traffic atrium of the SIS building to meet and engage with our students and promote upcoming opportunities to join your team.

 During Spring Break, students can apply to spend time on the job with an alum, observing and participating in daily work activities and meeting interns and other employees at the organization.
 The Job Shadow Program aims to give students insight into a particular work area aligned with their career goals.